PhotonVision/photonvision-docs/source/docs/troubleshooting/common-errors.rst

 Commonly Seen Issues
 --------------------

+Checklist
+^^^^^^^^^

+- Is your camera connected to the robot's radio through a :ref:`network switch? <docs/getting-started/installation/networking:Physical Networking>`?
+   - Ethernet straight from a laptop to a coprocessor is unsupported due to the unreliability of link-local connections.
+   - Even if there's a switch between your laptop and coprocessor, you'll still want a radio or router in the loop somehow.
+   - The FRC radio is the *only* router we will officially support due to the innumerable variations between routers.
+- (Raspberry Pi & Limelight only) have you flashed the correct image, and is it up to date?
+   - Limelights and Gloworms should be flashed using the Limelight image (eg, `photonvision-v2023.1.2-linuxarm64-image_limelight.xz`).
+   - Raspberry Pi devices (including Pi 3, Pi 4, CM3 and CM4) should be flashed using the Limelight image (eg, `photonvision-v2023.1.2-linuxarm64-image_RaspberryPi.xz`).
+   - This is due to Limelight-specific hardware configuration that makes the image incompatible with stock Raspberry Pi devices.
+- Is your robot code using a **2023** version of WPILib, and is your coprocessor using the most up to date **2023** release?
+   - 2022 and 2023 versions of either cannot be mix-and-matched!
+   - Your PhotonVision version can be checked on the :ref:`settings tab<docs/hardware/Settings:settings>`.
+- Is your team number correctly set on the :ref:`settings tab<docs/hardware/Settings:settings>`?

 Networking Issues
 ^^^^^^^^^^^^^^^^^
 Ensure that you have followed :ref:`all the recommendations in the networking section <docs/getting-started/installation/networking:Physical Networking>`.